amin-ghr/GeoClustering_VRP/README.md

 ## Customization
 - You can adjust the latitude and longitude ranges in the code to match your geographical area of interest.

-- Modify parameters such as epsilon and min_samples for DBSCAN and GA parameters to fine-tune the clustering and optimization process.
+- Modify parameters such as epsilon and min_samples for DBSCAN to fine-tune the clustering and optimization process.

 ## Dependencies
 - NumPy